segmentio/segment-docs/src/connections/destinations/catalog/hotjar/index.md

 3. Add your **Hotjar Site ID** to your Destination settings.
 You can find this ID in Account settings > Sites & Organizations.

-4. Your changes will appear in the Segment CDN in about 45 minutes, and then Analytics.js will start asynchronously loading Hotjar's tracking snippet and sending data.
-If you are already using Hotjar, remove Hotjar's snippet from your code.
+Your changes will appear in the Segment CDN after 45 minutes, and then Analytics.js will start to asynchronously load Hotjar's tracking snippet and send data.
+If you're already using Hotjar, remove Hotjar's snippet from your code.

 ## Identify